publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schI/ptA/spt1/m__us_usc_t20_s6320.md

     Subsec. (b)(2) to (4).
 [Pub.
 L. 114–95][/us/pl/114/95], § 1011(2)(B), (C), added par.
 (2) and redesignated former pars.
 (2) and (3) as (3) and (4), respectively.
 Former par.
 (4) redesignated (5).

     Subsec. (b)(5).
 [Pub.
 L. 114–95][/us/pl/114/95], § 1011(2)(B), (D), redesignated par.
-(4) as (5), inserted “meaningful” before “consultation” in first sentence, inserted second sentence, and substituted “such consultation has, or attempts at such consultation have, taken place” for “such consultation has taken place” in third sentence.
+(4) as (5), inserted “meaningful” before “consultation” in first sentence, inserted second sentence, and substituted “such consultation has, or attempts at such consultation have, taken place” for “such consultation has taken place” in last sentence.
 Former par.
 (5) redesignated (6).

     Subsec. (b)(6).
 [Pub.
 L. 114–95][/us/pl/114/95], § 1011(2)(B), redesignated par.
 (5) as (6).